Return Augmented Decision Transformer for Off-Dynamics Reinforcement Learning: Return Augmentation for Goal Conditioned Supervised Learning

 \subsection{Sample Complexity of Off-Dynamics RCSL}

-In this section, we provide an overview of the sample complexity for off-dynamics RCSL.
-Let \( N^S \) represent the number of trajectories in the source dataset \( \mathcal{D}^S \) and \( N^T \) the number of trajectories in the target dataset \( \mathcal{D}^T \).
-We define \( J^T(\pi) \) as the expected cumulative reward under any policy \( \pi \) within the target environment.
-Our theorem is established based on the following assumption.
+In this section, we provide finite sample analysis of the sample complexity of the off-dynamics RCSL.
+To this end, we first define some useful notations.
+We assume there are $N^S$ trajectories in the source dataset $\cD^S$, and $N^T$ trajectories in the target dataset $\cD^T$.
+Denote $P_{\beta}^S$ as the joint distribution of state, action, reward and return-to-go induced by the behavior policy $\beta$ in the source environment, and $P_{\beta}^T$ in the target environment.
+Denote $d^S_{\pi}$ as the marginal distribution of state $s$ induced by any policy $\pi$ in the source environment, and $d^T_{\pi}$ in the target environment.

+Denote $J^T(\pi)$ as the expected cumulative reward under any policy $\pi$ and the target environment.
+For any return-to-go $g$ in the source dataset $\cD^S$, we transform $g$ by an oracle defined in \eqref{eq:transformation} with others remain the same, then we get a modified dataset $\tilde{D}^S$.
+We denote the mixed dataset as $\cD=\cD^T\cup\tilde{\cD}^S$.
+Our theorem is established based on the following assumptions.